snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-filters.md

 ## Important details

 - Filters are configurable on Text and DateTime properties.
-- A filter will show a maximum of 50 values in the drop-down.
+- A filter shows a maximum of 50 values in the drop-down.
 - The order of out-of-the-box filters cannot be adjusted.
 - Filters are not supported for OneDrive content.
-Filter values corresponding to search results from OneDrive content will not appear on filters.
+Filter values corresponding to search results from OneDrive content don't appear on filters.
 - Custom filter values show options from SharePoint content and not from One Drive content.
 For example, if you create a custom filter for ‘Author’ and SharePoint content contains results only from an author, ‘Amy,’ and OneDrive content contains results only from an author called ‘John,’ the author custom filter shows ‘Amy’ as the only option.
 - A filter value shown for SharePoint content is applied to OneDrive content when used.